dakotalw/dangers-of-stochastic-parrots-presentation/README.md

 There can also be problems in how certain tokens are encoded and associated with each other.
 For instance, an example is given of how it is common for people with disabilities to be commonly associated with more negative sentiments, and for mental illness to be commonly associated with gun violence, homelessness and drug addiction.
 This is a direct effect of training texts that may link these ideas together even though they are not necessarily always seen in unison.
 As a result of this, we can see models that produce text with negative sentiments when discussing mental illness or disability when the prompt given had no negative connotation.

+**Question** - How would you design a training dataset that has minimized bias towards a certain internet space?

 #### Interpretability Concerns

 The final concern that the authors bring up is the lack of interpretability of most large-scale language models.
 This is in both the outputs and the inner workings of an LM.
 Firstly, it is easy for a user to see the output of an LM, particularly when it is about something that they are not as familiar with, and accepting it as the truth.
 As I am sure that everyone here is familiar with, LMs are not reliable 100% of the time.

 <img src="figures/figure3.png" alt="alt text" width="500">

-This is not necessairly the fault of the creators however; this relies on the user being skeptical of responses and understanding that 'coherence is in the eye of the beholder'.
+This is not necessairly the fault of the creators however; this relies on the user being skeptical of responses and understanding that 'coherence [is] in the eye of the beholder'.

 Another related point that is brought up by the authors is understanding exactly how LMs come to the conclusions that they do.
 We know the general idea of what models are doing, but we cannot visualize this easily.
 This creates a sort of 'black box' where words go in and come out, but we don't know what is going on inside.
 In a situation where an LM is creating problematic text, this makes it particularly difficult for developers to determine exactly where the model is going wrong.
 It is important to remember that these models are not trying to create communicative text, but rather to simply predict the next most likely token.
 This is why this paper refers to these models as 'stochastic parrots'.

 ## Authors' Suggestions

-- Author suggests that researchers should report training time and sensitivity to hyperparameters when the released model is meant to be re-trained for downstream use to both inform the public but also to level expectations for other researchers.
+- Author suggests that researchers should report training time and sensitivity to hyperparameters when the released model is meant to be re-trained for downstream use, both to inform the public but also to level expectations for other researchers.

-- There should be more of an emphasis on publishing and understanding LMs; we want to manage hype around these models so that we are not promoting training of larger models for lofty tasks
+- There should be more of an emphasis on publishing and understanding the workings of LMs; we want to manage hype around these models so that we are not promoting training of larger models for lofty tasks that cannot be achieved.

-- There is a suggestion that carbon efficiency and energy consumption should be used as evaluation metrics
+- There is a suggestion that carbon efficiency and energy consumption should be used as evaluation metrics.

 - More careful selection of training data and consideration when filtering already existing datasets.
+Attempt to make training data reflect the entire internet space as much as possible.

 - There should be more effort going into understanding exactly how the next token is decided inside a model.